The purpose of this site is to function as an

 cleared.

-When all are in place and if not compromised, you switch to dynamic
+When all are in place and not compromised, you switch to dynamic

 generally accomplished using a four man team.
 Entry does not always require